 That said, there are some key takeaways for every employer managing a multigenerational workforce.

-Employers wanting to recruit and keep Millennial and Gen Z workers must have sophisticated technology to offer them.
+Employers wanting to recruit and keep Millennial and Gen Z workers must have sophisticated new technology to offer them.

 We can only expect these numbers to rise as tech becomes more and more integrated into the office.
 If companies want to attract and keep top talent, the days of skirting by on bad technology solutions are over.